vscode-debug-specs/vscode-debug-specs.github.io/python/README.md

 ![CodelensUnitTest6.png](CodelensUnitTest6.png)

-TODO: but it does not on my machine.
+But it sometimes doesn't start debug in my machine.
+Then, it restarts VSCode and retry.

 ### use launch.json